Non-invasive sample types for cancer research and screening

 Urine as a potential sample type for cervical cancer screening

 Regular cytology-based screening for cervical cancer via a clinician-take cervical smears (Pap smear), has directly shown to improve incidence mortality rates.
-However, screening up-take greatly varies from region to region.
+However, screening uptake greatly varies from region to region.
 Reasons for poor screening uptake via Pap smears include the relative invasive nature of cervical sampling, ethnicity and culture, lack of time and the need to visit a clinician.
 Due to these challenges, self-collection techniques have been recommended, which can significantly improve screening coverage and reach those women who do not routinely attend screening programs8.
+In this regard, urine is a preferred sample type for HPV detection for cervical cancer screening.

 Interestingly, first-void urine contains higher concentrations of HPV than midstream urine.
 As this fraction of urine contains the most cervicovaginal cells, mucus and debris, it is critical to improved sensitivity.
-Colli-Pee®, prefilled with Novosanis' proprietary stabilization chemistry, Urine Conservation Medium (UCM) is recommended for HPV testing and several studies are ongoing in the field.
+Colli-Pee® , prefilled with Novosanis' proprietary stabilization chemistry, UCM is recommended for HPV testing and several studies are ongoing in the field.
 First-void HPV urine testing could be game-changing in cervical cancer research, by increasing participation in screening, ultimately, decreasing indices rates8.

 Saliva to help pave the way for genetic breast cancer screening